 The significance of timber resources - not just for the company but also for the environment - has remained the concern of Count Anton Wolfgang von Faber-Castell, chairman and CEO ever since.
 Over two decades ago he started a unique afforestation programme in the south-east of Brazil.
-The forests have now grown to 10,000 hectares (100 sq.km) but are not used purely for timber production.
-Some 2,700 hectares of woodland are left in their natural state as a habitat for flora and fauna, including some species threatened with extinction.
-These forests in Brazil were awarded the FSC-FM (Forest Management) seal of environmental quality in 1999.
-In addition, all production sites of the Faber-Castell group around the world and all Faber-Castell sales companies have received the FSC-
+The forests have now grown to 10,000 hectares (100 sq.km) and were awarded the FSC-FM (Forest Management) seal of environmental quality in 1999.
+In addition, all production sites of the Faber-Castell group around the world and all Faber-Castell sales companies have received the FSC-CoC (Chain of Custody) certificate, so that the origin of all the wood, from felling the tree to packaging the pencils, can be traced with certainty.